dustin-archive/hyperapp-router/README.md

 Routers are great!
 This one only has paths and query strings.
 To use it you have to create a router view function yourself.
-You can't get more barebones than this.
+You can't get more bare bones than this.

 ## Install